 Fill in the fields below.
 Once the endpoint has been saved in the project, it will automatically be assigned to the customer that was selected in the Project Information tab when creating the project.

-If separate service account are setup for source and destination, please ensure that correct JSON file is uploaded respectively for source & destination endpoints.
+If separate service accounts are set up for source and destination, please ensure that the correct JSON file is uploaded respectively for source & destination endpoints.

-Administrator Username: Provide a valid administrator email address for G Suite account.
+Administrator Username: Provide a valid administrator email address for your G Suite account.